2023 Royal College Council Elections

 INCUMBENT Vancouver, British Columbia

 Dr. Tom McLaughlin is a pediatrician at the BC Children’s Hospital.
-He completed his residency at the Hospital for Sick Children in Toronto, where he was selected as chief resident.
-In addition to his clinical work, he is currently completing a Master in Public Policy at the Harvard Kennedy School, with a focus on health policy and quality improvement.
+He completed his residency at the Hospital for Sick Children in Toronto, where he served as chief resident, and completed a Master in Public Policy degree at the Harvard Kennedy School, with a focus on health policy and quality improvement.

 As a highly-experienced early career physician, Dr. McLaughlin hopes to enhance the voice of early career physicians on the Royal College Council and to help demonstrate the value of Fellowship to the next generation of Canadian specialist physicians.